maiernte/mydocs/docs/生活/书籍/booklist/philosophie.md

   - The Courage to be Disliked
   - The Courage to be Happy: True Contentment Is In Your Power
 - Ego is the Enemy （《绝对自控》）
+- Mindset: The New Psychology of Success
+- Mindset: Updated Edition Changing The Way You think To Fulfil Your Potential